takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.52.01 <br>
+    ・ A change has been made to the handling of a very rare counting sound at the beginning of the loading of the first round in custom matches (private lobby). <br>
+    (*The occurrence of the problem and its correction have not been confirmed in the developer's environment.
+This is a temporary fix.) <br>
+    ・ Fixed an issue where the button to open the "Creative Search Tool" would appear momentarily at the end of a round. <br>
+    ・ Fixed a problem that caused the display to momentarily disappear when a button was pressed to display the settings screen or PlayerList if it was already displayed. <br>
+    ・ In the settings screen and creative search tool, the specifications have been changed so that the screen size is obtained from the size of each display. <br>

   ○ 4.52.00 <br>
     ・ The program has been substantially modified so that internal program processing can be changed to run or not run from the database file. <br>